-The Nationwide Inpatient Sample (NIS) of the Healthcare Cost and Utilization Project (HCUP) was established to provide analyses of hospital utilization, charges and quality of care across the United States.
+The Nationwide Inpatient Sample (NIS) of the Healthcare Cost and Utilization Project (HCUP) was developed to provide analyses of hospital utilization, charges and quality of care across the United States.
 The target universe includes all acute-care discharges from all community hospitals in the United States; the NIS comprises all discharges from a sample of hospitals in this target universe.
 NIS 1998 includes data for calendar year 1998.
 Previous years covered 1988 through 1997.

 Potential research issues focus on both discharge- and hospital-level outcomes.
 Discharge outcomes of interest include trends in inpatient treatments with respect to:

 Hospital outcomes of interest include:

 These and other outcomes are of interest for the nation as a whole and for policy-relevant inpatient subgroups defined by geographic regions, patient demographics, hospital characteristics, physician characteristics, and pay sources.

 This report provides a detailed description of the NIS 1998 sample design, as well as a summary of the resultant hospital sample.
 Sample weights were developed to obtain national estimates of hospital and inpatient parameters.
 These weights and other special-use weights are described in detail.
 Tables include cumulative information for all previous NIS releases to provide a longitudinal view of the database.